ertush/commerce-app/docs/REST_API_DOCS.md

-# E-commerce API Postman Collection
+# Commerce API Postman Collection

 This Postman collection contains all the API endpoints for the e-commerce application, including OpenID Connect (OIDC) authentication.